 - o bona fide changes in investor circumstances or intentions;

 - o unanticipated financial emergencies;

-- the nature of the Counsel Fund;
+- o the nature of the Counsel Fund;

 - past trading patterns;

 - o unusual market circumstances; and

 - o an assessment of harm to the Counsel Fund or to us.

-The following types of redemptions (including switches) will be exempt from short-term trading fees:
+The following types of redemptions will be exempt from short-term trading fees:

-- o from an Underlying Fund by a Top Fund in a Fund-of-Funds program; - rebalancing of your holdings within Series Private Wealth under the IPC Private Wealth Program; - o for systematic withdrawal plans; and - redemptions of securities received on the reinvestment of income or other distributions;
+- from Counsel Core Canadian Fixed Income which is exempt from short-term trading fees because it is unlikely to be exposed to the adverse effects of shortterm trading; - o from an Underlying Fund by a Top Fund in a Fund-of-Funds program; - o for systematic withdrawal plans; and - o redemptions of securities received on the reinvestment of income or other distributions.